LingDong-/hfmath/README.md

 //[{x,y,w,h},...]
 ```

 Note that internally, hfmath uses the unit of `ex`, (approximately the height of a lower case "x").
 The export functions have default settings to upscale by 16.
-You can finetune it by passing optional arguments to any export function, like so:
+You can fine-tune it by passing optional arguments to any export function, like so:

 ```js
 let eq = new hfmath("x^2 + 2x + 1");